yaguarnecro/Growgrebuddy_PSA/GrowEbuddy_PSA/docs/development/PRD.md

 ## 3. Objectives

-The primary objectives of GrowgrEbuddy_PSA are:
+The primary objectives of GrowthBuddy P.S.A. are:

 1. To encourage users to engage in daily personal development activities.
 2. To promote mental wellness through guided exercises and reflection.